Island of Exiles

 Ushimo – Someone who is asexual or falls on the asexual spectrum

-Yonin – Lowest class of Itagami
+Yonin – Lowest citizen class of Itagami

 Zeeka – A slightly curved short sword with a narrow blade